microsoft/Windows-driver-samples/usb/wdf_osrfx2_lab/README.md

 Starting in Windows 8.1, the osrusbfx2 sample has been divided into these samples:

-- [wdf\_osrfx2](https://docs.microsoft.com/en-us/samples/microsoft/windows-driver-samples/wdf-sample-driver-learning-lab-for-osr-usb-fx2/): This sample is a series of iterative drivers that demonstrate how to write a "Hello World" driver and adds additional features in each step.
+- [wdf\_osrfx2](https://docs.microsoft.com/samples/microsoft/windows-driver-samples/wdf-sample-driver-learning-lab-for-osr-usb-fx2/): This sample is a series of iterative drivers that demonstrate how to write a "Hello World" driver and adds additional features in each step.

-- [kmdf\_fx2](https://docs.microsoft.com/en-us/samples/microsoft/windows-driver-samples/sample-kmdf-bus-driver-for-osr-usb-fx2/): This sample is the final version of kernel-mode wdf\_osrfx2 driver.
+- [kmdf\_fx2](https://docs.microsoft.com/samples/microsoft/windows-driver-samples/sample-kmdf-bus-driver-for-osr-usb-fx2/): This sample is the final version of kernel-mode wdf\_osrfx2 driver.
 The sample demonstrates KMDF methods.

-- [umdf\_fx2](https://docs.microsoft.com/en-us/samples/microsoft/windows-driver-samples/sample-umdf-function-driver-for-osr-usb-fx2-umdf-version-1/): This sample is the final version of the user-mode driver wdf\_osrfx2.
+- [umdf\_fx2](https://docs.microsoft.com/samples/microsoft/windows-driver-samples/sample-umdf-function-driver-for-osr-usb-fx2-umdf-version-1/): This sample is the final version of the user-mode driver wdf\_osrfx2.
 The sample demonstrates UMDF methods.

 This sample is written for the OSR USB-FX2 Learning Kit.
-The specification for the device is at <http://www.osronline.com/hardware/OSRFX2_32.pdf>.
+For more information, see the specification for the [OSR USB FX-2 Learning Kit](http://www.osronline.com/hardware/OSRFX2_32.pdf).

 ## Build the sample